Humonex/Cmic/README.md

 # Cmic
-This is a professional quality score compressor which supposes random access.
+This is a compressor specially for quality scores which supposes random access.